KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 On Naples Island, I discovered something I'd never seen before, luxury houses with small passages between them leading to boats docked along the Alamitos Bay.
 A homeowner assured me it was okay to walk down this charming passage.

 ![](pycon-us-2026-recap-images/naples-island-gangway.jpg)
 A gangway leading down to a semi-private dock.
-These homeowners are living the dream!

 A gondola ride through Naples Island and visit to nearby [Seal Island](https://en.wikipedia.org/wiki/Seal_Beach,_California) could be on the itinerary for next year.